ronish-from-mars/BasketService/README.md

 Method: GET

-URI: api/Product
+URI: api/product

 ### Get Product By Id

 Method: GET

-URI: api/Product/{id}
+URI: api/product/{id}

 ## Notes

--  Product stocks is updated when items in basket, quantity are updated/deleted.
+- Product stocks is updated when items in basket, quantity are updated/deleted

-- Unit tests include testing of the client sdk only.
+- Include few unit tests of the client sdk only

 - APIs testing can be done using the Swagger UI: http://localhost:54578/help/documentation

 ## Assumptions

-- Customers already have an account on the system.
+- Customers already have an account on the system

-- The system uses customer id to update basket rather than cookies when browsing anonymously.
+- The system uses customer id as reference to update basket rather than cookies when browsing anonymously

 - The system uses a hard-corded sample product catalog.
-All is in-memory and is lost after the application stops.
+All is in-memory and is lost after the application stops